 Let’s not discount the other USB to ISO tools.
 The range of burn times didn’t vary much, so it really boils down to the features you need and find in a specific utility.

 I tested many more ISO to USB tools for the sake of competition—and to bring you the best overall picture possible.
 There were a few tools that didn’t make the grade, for one reason or another.
 Here are the fallen few:

 - XBoot is another multiboot tool featuring an inbuilt download, but other options were faster and somewhat easier to use.
 However, XBOOT’s QEMU function is excellent.

 - WinToBootic fits comfortably into the basic features category and clocked a decent time, too.

 - Passcape ISO Burner is a multifunction burning tool, but it wouldn’t work for me.
 I have read other positive reviews, so it could be worth a look for other individuals.

-- ISO to USB is another very basic burner, and one I’ve used extensively.
+- ISO to USB is another very basic tool.
 However, it didn’t make the cut through a slow time and lack of features.

 - FlashBoot has a decent UI and a burning wizard to guide you through, but I gave up on the test as it had not even hit 50% after nearly 40 minutes.

 - UltraISO burned the ISO to USB at a reasonable speed and has the bonus of being able to mount ISOs before burning to check their files.